openvinotoolkit/model_server/docs/home.md

 ![OVMS picture](clientserver.png)

-Model Server Advantages:
+Model server advantages:

-- Ability to process several client requests simultaneously so that the model uses less device memory.
-- Inference can be run remotely, creating a lightweight client with only the necessary functions to perform API calls for edge or cloud deployments.
-Bringing high execution performance even on low-end client hosts.
+- Remote inference allows creating a lightweight client with only the necessary functions to perform API calls for edge or cloud deployments and getting high execution performance even on low-end client hosts.
-- Application can be written in any language which supports REST or gRPC calls and is independent of the model framework, hardware, or infrastructure.
+- Application is independent of the model framework, hardware, or infrastructure.
+It can be written in any programming language that supports REST or gRPC calls.
 - Model topology and weight are not exposed directly to the client application, making it easier to control access to its IP.
-- Model server is suitable for application architecture based on microservices.
+- Suitable for application architecture based on microservices.
-- It is easy to deploy in cloud, Kubernetes, and OpenShift.
+- Easy to deploy in cloud, Kubernetes, and OpenShift.
-- Inference can be easily scaled horizontally or vertically, making it easy to add more loads without any changes in the application.
+- Inference can be scaled horizontally or vertically, providing efficient resource utilization without any changes in the application.

 ## OpenVINO Model Server Key Features: